Zero-Shot Function Encoder-Based Differentiable Predictive Control

 Figure~\ref{fig:quad_qual} demonstrates the generalization capability of FE-DPC.
 The policy is evaluated on $20$ distinct system parameterizations, each initialized randomly within state bounds.
 To test robustness, each system undergoes an abrupt parameter switch at a random time between $2$ and $20$ seconds.
 In all cases, the controller maintains hover within the terminal cost tolerance $p_N(\mathbf{x}_N)$, indicating the learned parametric policies are robust to system changes under even complex dynamics.

 \paragraph{Inference-time comparisons.} One of the main advantages of our approach lies in its computational efficiency.
 Computation times measured during validation are presented in~\Cref{tab:controller_comparison}.
 Since baseline MPC cannot accommodate adaptive scenarios, we restrict this comparison to single parameter cases.
 MPC solvers can be slow due to the need for extensive online computation.
 At inference time, our method achieves a speed-up between $2.3$ and $71.5$ times over its MPC counterpart across the tested examples.
 The tracking error is evaluated using the mean squared loss (MSE) between predicted and reference states.
 While MPC attains the lowest tracking error due to its access to exact system dynamics, FE-DPC delivers comparable accuracy across all examples despite relying on learned system identification and control approximations.
-The ablation study in~\cite{ingebrand2025function} suggests that increasing $B$ can lead to better model accuracy, at the cost of computational efficiency.
-Additionally, \cite{low2025function} introduces the use of PCA to derive a compact representation of the dynamics space, a technique we aim to incorporate in future work.